rtc-io/rtc-quickconnect/README.md

 [rtc.createConnection](https://github.com/rtc-io/rtc#createconnectionopts-constraints)
 function:

-- `constraints`
+- `iceServers`

-  Used to provide specific constraints when creating a new peer connection.
+This provides a list of ice servers that can be used to help negotiate a connection between peers.

 #### Options for P2P negotiation